 Streamlined Domestic Offshore Procedures (SDOP): The Streamlined Domestic Offshore Procedures or SDOP are an offshoot of the original Offshore Voluntary Disclosure Program.
 It is one of the two programs available under the IRS Streamlined Filing Compliance Procedures.
 It is for U.S. Resident Taxpayers who filed original tax returns, but were non-willful in not reporting foreign assets, accounts, investments or income can use Streamlined Form 14654 to get compliant.
 With this version of IRS Tax Amnesty, the offshore penalty is reduced to a single, 5% Penalty.

 Streamlined Foreign Offshore Procedures (SFOP): The Streamlined Foreign Offshore Procedures or SFOP are an offshoot of the original Offshore Voluntary Disclosure Program.
 It is one of the two programs available under the IRS Streamlined Filing Compliance Procedures.
 To qualify, a person must qualify as a "Foreign Resident" under the SFOP test.
 Applicants need not have filed original tax returns, but they must be non-willful.
 Taxpayers use Streamlined Form 14653 to get compliant.
 The Title 26 miscellaneous offshore penalty is completely waived and there is no penalty on any taxes due.

 A Guide to Reportable Assets

 IRS Reasonable Cause: You may be able to avoid Voluntary Disclosure and formal IRS Tax Amnesty by making an IRS Reasonable Cause submission, or Delinquent International Informational Return Submission Procedures application.
 The goal of Reasonable Cause is to avoid an IRS penalty for unreported foreign and offshore accounts, assets, investment or income before it happens.
 Reasonable Cause is a fact specific submission, which is based on each applicant's facts & circumstances.
 It is not the same as a Quiet Disclosure of Tax Returns, or FBAR Quiet Disclosure – which are illegal.

 Offshore Accounts & Foreign Assets: Our International Tax Attorney Team have worked with thousands of clients across the globe; so no, you are not alone.
-We have worked with clients worldwide in reporting Offshore Accounts & Foreign Assets, including issues involving: PFIC (Passive Foreign Investment Companies); Foreign Trusts; (Controlled Foreign Corporations (CFC); Reporting Foreign Corporations and/or Partnerships; Foreign Real Estate Rental Income; Foreign Cryptocurrency, and many other foreign and offshore tax matters.
+We have worked with clients worldwide in reporting Offshore Accounts & Foreign Assets, including issues involving: PFIC (Passive Foreign Investment Companies); Foreign Trusts; (Controlled Foreign Corporations (CFC); Reporting Foreign Corporations and/or Partnerships; Foreign Real Estate Rental Income; Foreign Cryptocurrency, and many other foreign, offshore and international tax matters.
 We can help you too!